kubernetes/enhancements/keps/sig-network/4969-cluster-domain-downward-api/README.md

 Currently, there is no way for cluster workloads to query for this domain name, leaving them to either use relative domain names or configure it manually.

-This KEP proposes adding a new Downward API that workloads can use to request it.
+This KEP proposes adding a new field mapping into the Downward API mechanism, that workloads can use to request the cluster domain name.

 <!--
 This section is incredibly important for producing high-quality, user-focused